madhu2003/Datathon-/README.md

 This gets us the capabilities and scores for this model.

 #### randomForest
-The EDA is in (data_exploration/random forest/exploratory data analysis.ipynb)
+The EDA is in (data_exploration/random forest/exploratory data analysis.ipynb) which contains the data cleaning and analysis.

-For test and train of the model, it is in
+For testing and training of the model, it is in (random forest/training.ipynb).

 #### XGBoost:
 The EDA is in the data_exploration folder > XGBoost > EDA.
 This contains the data loading, cleaning and preprocessing steps.